 Markoff’s Haunted Forest opens in early October and closes out its season on Halloween night.
 Proceeds from ticket sales will benefit several local charities in addition to the Markoff's non-profit, Calleva, a year-round special school that teaches leadership and responsibility through outdoor activities and supports scholarship programs for students.Continue to 5 of 12 below.

 The official Six Flags theme park of Baltimore and D.C., Six Flags America, hosts its annual Halloween event, Fright Fest, on select nights in September and October each year.
 Each night of Fright Fest, zombies and ghouls overrun the streets of the park, and guests are encouraged to arrive in costume to take part in the fun.

 The event features street entertainers, your favorite rides decorated with ghostly props, and a special trick-or-treat trail just for kids.
-Fright Fest also offers entertainment and attractions more suitable for teenagers and adults, including the new haunted attraction for 2018, Total Damnation, which takes the brave-hearted through "the pits of hell."
-Fright Fest will take place from September 22 to October 28, 2018, at Six Flags America in Upper Marlboro, Maryland.
+Fright Fest also offers entertainment and attractions more suitable for teenagers and adults, including a new haunted attraction that debuted in 2018, Total Damnation, which takes the brave-hearted through "the pits of hell."

 06 of 12

 The award-winning Field of Screams "scream park" at OCBG Park in Olney, Maryland, offers guests haunted attractions such as Haunted Trail, Trail of Terror, Slaughter Factory, and Hades Hayride.
 Guests are also invited to sit around one of 15 bonfires in the scream park, where they can enjoy fried twinkies and oreos, funnel cakes, and s'mores while socializing with other terrified visitors.

 Field of Screams is not recommended for children under the age of 13.
 Tickets can be purchased in advance, but separate tickets are required for each attraction.